-With Botox® and Dysport, you should see a relaxation of the muscle within a couple of days of your treatment, and within a week or two, the wrinkle should become smoother.
+With Botox®, you should see a relaxation of the muscle within a couple of days of your treatment, and within a week or two, the wrinkle should become smoother.

 Dermal filler results vary depending upon the one that has been used.
 Positive results are usually seen at the time of treatment, and those that stimulate your body’s natural production of collagen will provide continued improvement over a period of months.
 Dr. Clinton will help you select the filler that best suits your needs and expectations.